hkspm-yp/Astro-e-calendar/README.md

 ```python
 if  ti.astimezone(HKT).month == 1:
 ```
-To find the latest sunset, only January is considered in this programme as the latest sunset in Hong Kong is always with January.
+To find the latest sunset, only January is considered in this programme as the latest sunset in Hong Kong is always within January.
 ```python
 if  ti.astimezone(HKT).month== 6 or ti.astimezone(HKT).month== 7:
  ```